Aglossa pinguinalis

 Aglossa pinguinalis, the large tabby or grease moth, is a moth in the subfamily Pyralinae.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

-The forewings are greyish brown clouded with a darker hue.
-They are covered by two indented lines.
-The dark-hued larvae feed on animal fats, greasy clothing, animal droppings, dead vegetation, fruit and grasses.
+The dark-hued larvae feed on animal fats.

+Description

+The wingspan is 27 mm (males) and 37 mm (females) (or a forewing length of 14 to 18 mm).
+The forewings are greyish-ochreous or brownish, densely sprinkled with dark fuscous; a blackish subbasal line; first and second lines obscurely paler, rather broad, waved, cloudily edged with dark fuscous on both sides, second curved outwards in dise; a dark fuscous discal spot.
+Hindwings fuscous-grey; a paler postmedian line very obscurely indicated.
+The larva is blackish or dark brown; head blackish: in silken galleries amongst chaff and hay refuse.

+Distribution

-Native to the Palearctic.
-It has been introduced in North America.
+Native to the Palearctic. it has been introduced in North America.
 It has also been introduced to New Zealand.